toonvanvr/tito-web/README.md

 ### Symbolism

 No namespace collisions!
-Tito instances will be extended attached to native objects through symbols defined in this library.
+Tito instances will be attached to native objects through symbols defined in this library.
 Extensions will always be scoped and retrievable through their own symbol.

 ```typescript
 // LIB